Roger Reeves

 Description

-In this course, students learn the necessary techniques to assemble garments that cover the lower half of the female form.
+In this course, students learn how to assemble garments covering the female form's lower half.
 Instruction will focus on developing skills to create flies, hems, and waistbands.
-While learning industry standard techniques and tips, students sew a pair of pants and lined skirt.
-Students will leave with the ability to transfer their skills to commercial patterns or their own designs.
+While learning industry standard techniques and tips, students sew pants and a lined skirt.
+Students will leave with the ability to transfer their skills to commercial patterns or their designs.

 Class Number |